usmonbek-umarbekovich/amazon-clone/README.md

 # Amazon Clone

+`When you go to the website, chrome will complain about the security.`\
+`I haven't figured out how to get rid of that warning.`

+**For checkout out payment functionality, keep typing `42` on the card input field:**
+`4242 4242 4242 4242 ...`

 The application has everything that regular e-commerce application has.
 It includes authentication, products, checkout, payment system and very similar design.